 To establish a time-sharing arrangement, courts will look at various factors that include:

-If you have questions about child custody or are looking for greater guidance on the law, reach out to Peeler Law Firm, PLLC, to set up a free consultation with a lawyer.
-Stan Peeler has assisted individuals for over 30 years with family law matters, tailoring solutions based on their individual circumstances.
+If you or a loved one have questions about child custody or are looking for greater guidance on it, contact our firm to schedule a free consultation.
+Stan Peeler has assisted individuals for over 35 years with family law matters, tailoring solutions based on their individual circumstances.